rafaelmarques7/terraform-aws-dynamodb/examples/4.full/README.md

-# GSI and attributes configuration - DynamoDB example
+# DynamoDb full configuration example

-Note that this creates a dynamodb table that:
+The configuration provided in this directory creates a DynamoDb table that:

 * has the name *full-example*;
 * has primary key *ID*;